CrossOmics/Lotus/docs/api/api_module.rst

 Configuration
 --------------

-The API module uses configuration from ``lotus.api.config``:

-- **Upload Folder**: Temporary directory for storing uploaded data
-- **Max File Size**: 500MB default limit
-- **Memory Optimization**: Default parameters optimized for 4GB server memory
+The API module uses configuration from ``lotus.api.config``.
+The upload folder is a temporary directory for storing uploaded data, with a maximum file size limit of 500MB by default.
+Default parameters are optimized for 4GB server memory.

 Session Management
 ------------------

-The API uses session-based data management:

-- Each analysis session has a unique ``session_id``
-- Data is stored in session-specific directories
-- Sessions expire after a configurable timeout
-- Automatic cleanup of expired sessions
+The API uses session-based data management.
+Each analysis session has a unique ``session_id``, and data is stored in session-specific directories.
+Sessions expire after a configurable timeout, with automatic cleanup of expired sessions.

 Compatibility
 -------------

-The API module:
-- Works with both Lotus workflows and scanpy (fallback)
-- Supports standard AnnData format (h5ad files)
-- Compatible with scanpy-compatible data structures
-- Handles memory optimization for web server environments
+The API module works with both Lotus workflows and scanpy (fallback), supports standard AnnData format (h5ad files), is compatible with scanpy-compatible data structures, and handles memory optimization for web server environments.

 Note
 ----